Wooden infrared sauna interior with bench and table—explore whether an infrared sauna is better than a regular sauna for relaxation.

 Mental Wellness Effects

-Not only are sauna sessions relaxing and de-stressing in nature, but there seems to be more at play here.
-Both infrared and conventional saunas can trigger your body to release endorphins, resulting in a better mood and overall sense of well-being.
+Sauna sessions are not only relaxing and de-stressing, but there appears to be more involved.
+Both infrared and conventional saunas can prompt your body to release endorphins, leading to improved mood and an overall sense of well-being.

 On a psychiatric level, regular sauna use can significantly reduce symptoms of depression and psychotic disorders.
-Research indicates that it can reduce the risk of death from these diseases by 22%.
+Research indicates that it can lower the risk of death from these conditions by 22%.

 Detoxification: What Does the Science Say?

-Both types of saunas promote detoxification, as sweating is incredibly helpful for detoxing.
-These are all substantiated by scientific studies, though the latter, toxin-eliminating claims might be slightly more effective through infrared saunas.
+Both types of sauna promote detoxification, as sweating is highly beneficial for this process.
+These effects are supported by scientific studies, although the toxin-eliminating claims may be slightly more pronounced with infrared saunas.

 Remaining hydrated while using a sauna is key to getting the most out of these benefits.